Working With Variables

 - A MATLAB function must be saved in a text file with a

-extension.
+.mextension.
 The name of the file must be the same as the name of the function defined in the file. - Define functions using the

-. - Functions have an independent workspace.
+functionkeyword to start the definition, and close the definition with the keywordend. - Functions have an independent workspace.
 Access variables from your workspace inside a function by passing them as inputs.
 Access variables from the function returning them as outputs.

 - The header of a function with inputs an outputs has the form: